 This is James Franco’s attempt to translate William Faulkner’s novel to film.
 The novel is written in stream of consciousness style, and each chapter switches to a different character’s point of view.
 It’s basically impossible to communicate everything that’s going on in the novel without repeating the story over and over ala Arrested Development, but Franco does an admirable job of incorporating the basic idea into his film.
 Early on, he uses a split screen to communicate two points of view: one is that of the currently active character, while the other shows how others see that character.
 That is essentially what Faulkner accomplished in his novel; we learn how each character views the world as well as how everyone else views that character.
 The technique isn’t nearly as informative on film because we can only infer what characters are thinking, but it’s still an interesting attempt.
 Franco drops the split screen as soon as the barn burns down, which seems appropriate as the story takes off at that point and the split screen would simply serve as a distraction.
 On the other side of the camera, Franco is perfect as Darl, and if more than five people had seen this movie Tim Blake Nelson could have received consideration for several awards for his performance as Anse.
-This is currently available for streaming on Netflix.
+As I Lay Dying is currently streaming for free on Peacock.

 Director: Spike Lee